marley/loop101/README.md

 Extras:

 - [ ] Add [internationalization](https://www.i18next.com/) to all the strings.
 This allows you to show different translations of the website text.
+(INTERMEDIATE)